MatthewKelly12/Django_Rest_Tutorial/README.md

 		path('', include('dogs.urls'))
 	]

 ### Create A Model
 In the directory dogs/models.py, you'll see

 	from django.db import models

-Copy the following code beneath
+Create a model for Breed.
+The dogs/models.py should now contain the following code.

+	from django.db import models

 	class Breed(models.Model):
 		name = models.CharField(max_length=100)